Hi, I’m Javan. I make resilient web applications.

 You can reach me by email, find me on Mastodon and on Twitter, and explore my open-source work on GitHub.

-I work at Status Hero as VP of engineering.
+I work at Steady as VP of engineering, currently.

-At Basecamp I co-authored several successful open-source JavaScript libraries including Hotwire (Stimulus + Turbo) and Trix, and helped build new Ruby on Rails frameworks like Action Cable and Action Text.
+Prior to Steady, I spent at decade at Basecamp37signals where I co-authored several open-source JavaScript libraries including Hotwire (Stimulus + Turbo) and Trix, and helped build new Ruby on Rails frameworks like Action Cable and Action Text.

-I’m a member of the Rails Committer team, an active contributor, and a seasoned veteran with 15 years of professional experience.
+I’m a former member of the Rails Committer team, an active contributor, and a seasoned veteran with 15 years of hands-on experience building robust, high-traffic, thoughtful applications.

 Timeline